-It is a tool that is used to get into tight corners or right angles to remove any excess solder and give a neat result - for example, usually where there's a tad too much solder where cab-side meets footplate.
-Our high quality tungsten carbide scriber is shown here.
+A scraper can be made from an old scalpel blade, snapped hacksaw blade, by snapping a piece off a worn needle file or something similar.
+It is a tool that is used to get into tight corners or right angles to remove any excess solder and give a neat result - usually where there's a tad too much solder where cab-side meets footplate for example.